 Forecasting Tool in Pipeliner CRM

 There is a line graph right at the top of Pipeliner’s new forecasting tool which reflects current sales forecasts, in real-time.
 We did that so that sales and company management could always view what was expected.
-The better the daily process, pipeline forecasting, and analytics, and the more these factors work together, the more accurate the forecasts will be.
+The better the daily process, pipeline forecasting, and analyticsAnalyticsAnalytics is the active study of different types of data with the aim of discovering meaningful patterns and translating these into insight (such as historical analyses and forecasts), or action (such as those intended to improve business performance)., and the more these factors work together, the more accurate the forecasts will be.

 As you probably know, public companies have an almost zero tolerance for inaccurate forecasts.
 Investors won’t brook an even 5 percent variation from a forecast.
 Private companies, however, rarely operate with that kind of accuracy.
-With our forecasting tool, we are aiming to bring this enterprise-level professionalism to small and medium businesses.
+With our forecasting tool, we are aiming to bring this enterpriseEnterpriseEnterprise (in the context of sales) is a relatively large organization typically composed of multiple levels, locations, and departments which need multi-layer software systems that support collaboration across a large corporate environment.-level professionalism to small and medium businesses.
 If smaller companies could operate with such precise forecasts, they wouldn’t encounter so many problems.
 Well, now they can.